-Employees whose employment with an LEA is 100% special education must complete the bi-annual certification that all their work/effort was to further the goals of their federal and/or state funding sources.
+Employees whose employment with an LEA is 100% special education must complete the bi-annual certification (signed and dated by the employee or a supervisor with first-hand knowledge of the work performed at least semi-annually, after the work has been completed) that all their work/effort was to further the goals of their federal and/or state funding sources.
 Employees whose employment with an LEA is not 100% special education must complete a monthly Personal Activity Report or equivalent stating the amount of daily time they spent for their various funding sources.
 English as a Second Language (ESOL) services should not be documented in combination with special education.
 All employees during the summer (extended school year) session must complete the monthly Time and Effort form.
-Sample Time and Effort forms are available on the categorical aid page of the KSDE website, districts are welcome to create their own.
+Sample Time and Effort forms are available on the categorical aid page of the KSDE website, LEAs are welcome to create their own.